Beta Hemolytic Streptococcus Culture (Genital, Urine)

 How is this test done?

-The urine culture test requires a urine sample.
+The urine culture test is done with a urine sample.

-The genital culture requires a sample from your vagina and rectum.
-Your doctor will
+The genital culture is done with a sample from your vagina and rectum.
+Your healthcare

 Does this test pose any risks?